Welcome to Neighbourhood News Online!

 Neighbourhood News Online was created by Dr. Anita Halliday, former CEO of St Pauls Trust, in part to fill the gap left by the demise of neighbourhood magazine ‘The Balsall Heathan’ which was published monthly and circulated to every home in Balsall Heath.

 Since Anita’s death it has developed into a community news site for people across Balsall Heath.
-It is currently maintained on a largely voluntary basis by Rachel Gillies, a local resident involved in a number of community projects and self-employed in community film, media and heritage projects.
+It is currently maintained on a voluntary basis by Rachel Gillies, a local resident involved in a number of community projects and self-employed in community film, media and heritage projects.

 March 2020 onwards